 While the soil test is the surest way to determine if you need to amend your soil, there are also some telltale signs of calcium deficiency in plants.

-Stunted or weak growth, curling of young leaves or shoots, scorching or spotting on young leaves, inhibited bud growth, stunted or dead root tips, cupping of mature leaves, chlorosis, burnt leaf tips, and fruit damage such as blossom end rot of tomatoes and bitter pits in apples can all be signs of calcium deficiency.
+Stunted or weak growth, curling of young leaves or shoots, scorching or spotting on young leaves, inhibited bud growth, stunted or dead root tips, cupping of mature leaves, chlorosis (yellowing of leaves), burnt leaf tips, and fruit damage such as blossom end rot on tomatoes, and bitter pits in apples can all be signs of calcium deficiency.